Implementing and Configuring Cisco Identity Services Engine (SISE) V4.1

 - Familiarity with 802.1X

-Module 7: Configuring Hotspots and Guest Portals
+Module 7: Hotspot and Self-Registered Guest Access

-Module 9: Introducing Profiling Best Practices and Reporting
+Module 9: Guest Reporting

 Module 10: Cisco ISE BYOD